Manipulating a DataFrame

 19 │ MAO31CO2 36

 Lots of missing values...
-If you wanted to compute simple functions on columns, they may just return missing
+If you wanted to compute simple functions on columns, they may just return missing:

-function can help counter this easily:
+The skipmissing function can help counter this easily:

 This is a shorter version of the DataFrames.jl tutorial.